-- A pension for life from your Normal Retirement Date (NRD) based on your pay as at the date you became a deferred member and increased to take account of inflation to the date of actual retirement. - Enhanced revaluation of your deferred pension (see Appendix 1 Definitions) - The opportunity under current legislation to exchange part of your pension for tax-free cash at retirement (subject to certain limits). - An option to retire earlier than your NRD with a reduced pension from age 55 (under current legislation) - A reduced pension if you have to retire early through ill-health, before age 55 - If you had Money Purchase (also known as Defined Contributions or DC) benefits in the scheme that are now held with Lifesight Master Trust, you can use these DC benefits to fund the tax-free cash at retirement - If you die before taking your benefits, and are under age 65 or State Pension Age if greater, the Scheme will pay - A lump sum equal to four times your Life Assurance Salary - A lump sum equal to any contributions you made to the scheme together with interest - In addition, if you leave a spouse, they will receive the greater of: - A pension for life equal to 50% of the pension you would have received had you remained in the DB Section until your Normal Retirement Date or if later, to the date of death.
-If your spouse is more than 10 years younger than you, this pension may be reduced; or - A pension for life equal to 20% of your Pensionable Salary at date of death. - If you die leaving children and no spouse's pension is payable, a child's pension may be payable to your eligible child or children.
-The pension payable to children is paid until the child reaches age 18 (or 23 whilst in full-time education or training approved by the Trustee) - An option to transfer your benefits to another Registered Pension Scheme.
-A transfer value may be taken up to one day before you take your benefits.
+- A pension for life from your Normal Retirement Date (NRD), which is calculated by reference to your pay as at the date you became a deferred member and increased to take account of inflation to the date of actual retirement - Enhanced revaluation of your deferred pension until your NRD - The opportunity under current legislation to exchange part of your pension for tax-free cash at retirement (subject to certain limits) - An option to retire earlier than your NRD with a reduced pension from age 55 (under current legislation) - A reduced pension if you have to retire early through ill-health, before age 55 - If you had Money Purchase (also known as Defined Contribution or DC) benefits in the Scheme, or paid Additional Voluntary Contributions (AVCs), that are now held with Lifesight Master Trust, you can use these DC benefits and AVCs to fund your tax-free cash (TFC) at retirement, also known as a pension commencement lump sum (PCLS) - If you die before taking your benefits, and are under age 65 or State Pension Age if greater, the Scheme will pay: - A lump sum equal to four times your Life Assurance Salary - A lump sum equal to any contributions you made to the Scheme together with interest - In addition, if you leave a spouse, they will receive the greater of: - A pension for life equal to 50% of the pension you would have received had you remained in the DB Section until your NRD or, if later, to the date of death.
+If your spouse is more than 10 years younger than you, this pension may be reduced; or - A pension for life equal to 20% of your Pensionable Salary at date of death - If no spouse's pension is payable, a dependant pension may be available, subject to satisfactory evidence of financial dependency being provided to, and accepted by, the Trustee - If you die leaving children and no spouse's or dependant's pension is payable, a child's pension may be payable to your eligible child or children.
+The pension payable to children is paid until the child reaches age 18 (or 23 whilst in full-time education or training approved by the Trustee) - An option to transfer your benefits to another registered pension scheme see Transferring benefits section below.